sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

   The default comparer is `Comparer<TKeyElement>.Default`.
-This is very unlikely to exhibit proper behaviour if `TKeyElement` is neither `IComparable<TKeyElement>` nor `IComporable`.
+This is very unlikely to exhibit proper behaviour if `TKeyElement` is neither `IComparable<TKeyElement>` nor `IComparable`.
 In fact, unless the *runtime* types *are* comparable, the default comparer just throws an exception.
 Our allowance of the use of the default comparer for non-comparable types is just to allow for cases such as storing `object`s and trusting the consumer that the *runtime* types can all be compared unambiguously.

   However, do not despair if your element types aren't comparable.
-To assist with the storage of non-comparable types, the library does declares an `IComparer<T>` called `CollisionResolvingHashCodeComparer<T>`.
-CollisionResolvingHashCodeComparer uses the hash code of the stored elements for ordering, making an arbitrary but consistent decision when collisions occur.
-This type can be safely used for set tries as long as, (a) your element types have appropriate hash code semantics, and (b) you're not doing any kind of persistence (the arbitrary but consistent will not be the same across runs).
+To assist with the storage of non-comparable types, the library declares an `IComparer<T>` called `CollisionResolvingHashCodeComparer<T>`.
+This comparer uses the hash code of the stored elements for ordering, making an arbitrary but consistent decision when collisions occur.
+This type can be safely used for set tries as long as, (a) your element types have appropriate hash code semantics, and (b) you're not doing any kind of persistence (the arbitrary but consistent decision will not be the same across runs).
 If either of those conditions don't hold, this won't be of use to you, and you will need to implement your own comparer (or of course make your element type comparable).
 * The default root node is a new instance of the `SetTrieDictionaryNode<,>` type, which just stores things in memory (using a Dictionary for child nodes).